kevinslin/kevin-public/vault/proj.2021-07-continuous-glucose-monitoring.md

 ## Context
 <!-- Background information -->
 Interested to see my glucose spikes.
-Recently got a continuous glucose monitor from [[levels health|r.thing.levels-health]] which made this project possible
+Recently got a continuous glucose monitor from [[levels health|res.thing.levels-health]] which made this project possible

 ## Success Criteria
 <!-- milestones for this project -->